-A total of forty adult female healthy albino rats (Sprague-Dawley strain) weighing $(135\pm5 \text{ g})$ were maintained in wire cages in the laboratory under hygienic conditions with adequate ventilation.
-During the adaptation period of seven consecutive days, these rats were fed a basal diet consisting of the following components: corn starch (69.5%), casein (10%), corn oil (10%), salt mixture (4%), vitamin mixture (1%), barn (5%), methionine (0.3%), and choline chloride (0.2%) (AIN, 1993).
+Forty adult female healthy albino rats (Sprague-Dawley strain) weighing (135±5 g) were maintained in wire cages in the laboratory under hygienic conditions with adequate ventilation.
+During the adaptation period of seven consecutive days, these rats were fed a basal diet consisting of the following components: cornstarch (69.5%), casein (10%), corn oil (10%), salt mixture (4%), vitamin mixture (1%), bran (5%), methionine (0.3%), and choline chloride (0.2%) (Reeves et al.,1993).
 Rats were introduced to new diets using specialized non-scattering feeding cups in order to prevent feed contamination and loss.
 Daily inspections were conducted to ensure that water tubes protruding through the wire cage from inverted bottles supporting the side of the cage were supplying water to the rats.